GiulianaPola/insertion_finder/README.md

 ## Contact

-To report bugs, to ask for help and to give any feedback, please contact Arthur Gruber (argruber@usp.br) or Giuliana L. Pola (giulianapolasp@gmail.com).
+To report bugs, to ask for help and to give any feedback, please contact Arthur Gruber (argruber@usp.br) or Giuliana L. Pola (giulianapola@usp.br).

 ## Versions